terrehbyte/terrehbyte.com/content/projects/sinasprite/index.md

 I served as the **Interim Technical Director** for its flagship project, **Sinasprite**, a clinically-validated mental health care mobile game.

-My responsibilities are as follows:
+My responsibilities were as follows:

 - Designing and implementing user flows in the client-facing **Unity** app
 - Porting the UI from **Daikon Forge UI** to **Unity UI (uGUI)**